 For the unawares, the Incognito Mode allows you to browse privately, hides your history, and doesn’t collect cookies during the time you browse in this mode.
 To access it simply use the Ctrl+Shift+N (windows) or Cmd+Shift+N (macOS) shortcut key combination.

-One of Chrome’s most useful features that are usually under the radar and don’t get the recognition that it deserves.
+One of Google Chrome’s most useful features that are usually under the radar and but get the recognition that it deserves is the Password Manager.

-To check all the passwords that are stored on your device till now, open Chrome and click on the overflow icon situated at the top right.
+To check all the passwords that are stored on your device till now, open Google Chrome for Windows or iOS and click on the overflow icon situated at the top right.
 Then select Settings from the drop-down menu that appears and head over to the Passwords section.
 From there, just click on the ‘eye’ icon next to the password that you need to view and enter your Google password.
 That’s it.